AvalZ/RevOK/README.md

 In short, RevOK makes scanners explode.

-This is somewhat of an obscure reference from the 1981 movie *Scanners*.
+This is somewhat of an obscure reference from the 1981 movie *Scanners* [3].

 Private military company ConSec recruits "scanners" – super-powered individuals capable of telepathy and psychokinesis – and uses them in service of the company.
 However, when one of ConSec's scanners demonstrates his powers at a marketing event, the volunteer – Darryl Revok – turns out to be a more powerful scanner, who causes the ConSec scanner's head to explode.